zhouwg/minigcc/README.md

 1) History of minigcc

+   as we know the basic pipeline in gcc as following:

+          preprocess  ----> compile ----> assemble ----> link

-   the earliest start-point of minigcc is came from my first PR in gcc community https://github.com/google/sanitizers/issues/407
+   the earliest start-point of minigcc is came from my first PR in gcc community https://github.com/google/sanitizers/issues/407.

 2) Purpose of minigcc